Dagobert I: Legacy

 The pattern of division and assassination, which characterized king Dagobert's reign, continued for the next century until Pepin the Short finally deposed the last Merovingian king in 751, establishing the Carolingian dynasty.
 The Merovingian boy-kings remained ineffective rulers who inherited the throne as young children and lived only long enough to produce a male heir or two, while real power lay in the hands of the noble families who exercised feudal control over most of the land.

 In the 830s, a biography of Dagobert, the Gesta Dagoberti, was written, probably by Hincmar.
-It is mostly unreliable, but does contains some information based on authentic archival documents.
+It is mostly unreliable, but does contain some information based on authentic archival documents.
 Dagobert was immortalized in the song Le bon roi Dagobert (The Good King Dagobert), a nursery rhyme featuring exchanges between the king and his chief adviser, Saint Eligius (Eloi in French).
 The satirical rhymes place Dagobert in various ridiculous positions from which Eligius' good advice manages to extract him.
 The text, which probably originated in the 18th century, became extremely popular as an expression of the anti-monarchist sentiment of the French Revolution.
 Other than placing Dagobert and Eligius in their respective roles, it has no historical accuracy.

 In 1984, a 112 minute long French-Italian comedy, Le bon roi Dagobert (Good King Dagobert) was made, based on Dagobert I. The soundtrack was composed by Guido & Maurizio De Angelis, Starring Ugo Tognazzi, Coluche and Michel Serrault.

 Marriage and children

 According to the Chronicle of Fredegar Dagobert I had "three queens almost simultaneously, as well as several concubines".
 The rex Brittanorum Judicael came to Clichy to visit Dagobert I, but opted not to dine with him due to his misgivings about Dagobert's moral choices, instead dining with the king's referendary St. Audoen.

-The Chronicle of Fredegar names three queens.
-Nanthild, Wulfegundis, and Berchildis, but none of the concubines.
+The Chronicle of Fredegar names the three queens as Nanthild, Wulfegundis, and Berchildis, but does not name any of the concubines.
 In 625/6 Dagobert married Gormatrude, a sister of his father's wife Sichilde.
 The marriage was childless.
 After divorcing Gormatrude in 629/30 he made Nanthild, a Saxon servant (puella) from his personal entourage, his new queen.
 She gave birth to Clovis II (b.
 634/5) later king of Neustria and Burgundy.

 Shortly after his marriage to Nanthild, a woman called Ragnetrude bore Dagobert I a son, Sigebert III (b.
 630/1) later king of Austrasia.
 It has been speculated that Regintrud, abbess of Nonnberg Abbey, was also a child of Dagobert I, although this theory does not fit Regintrud's supposed date of birth between 660 and 665.
 She married into the Bavarian Agilolfing family, either Theodo of Bavaria or his son Theodbert of Bavaria.